 THE CHAMBER SERIES (2017 — )

 The Chamber Series (AUG 2017 — ) is a portfolio of scores, inspired by graphic notation for classical music that illustrates a series of BDSM acts.
 Using an invented symbol-based language, these scores are set up to be read and “played” out as a performance called a "scene" - an intimate moment for a single actor exploring the popular kinks.
 This scene is one in celebration of puppy play.
 Built in 10 parts, each score is accompanied by a partner publication, called The Companion, that deepens the viewing of THE CHAMBER SERIES scores.
 This publication is a .zipfile-based reader that incorporates multimedia files viewers must play, read, or solve.
 For example, the first issue of The Companion contained an edition of puzzles; a crossword, a word search, and a printable version of a fragmented image.
 Each puzzle leads to a clue, helping to build a single sentence.
 That single sentence will be translated into the framework for a film appearing in the next part of the reader.
 The scores and the reader are seperate works, related only by that which is interior (thoughts and feelings) and that which is exterior (commands and actions) to the main character.
-Eventually, this intricate web of work builds itself into a two channel afrofuturist narrative centered around a human-puppy, who realizes she is actually a wolf, and the mechanical playpet for a very cruel, unknown master.
+Eventually, this intricate web of work builds itself into a two channel afrofuturist narrative centered around a human socialized as a wolf, who realizes she is the mechanical playpet for a very cruel, unknown master.
 I draw my inspiration from the intersections of Donna Haraway’s work on the Companion Species Manifesto, Julius Eastman’s scores written in graphic notation, and Grant Morrison’s graphic novel WE3.

 PLAYTIME COMPOSITION #001 :